 After performing PCA analysis on the environmental data, the first PC is used as the predictors in the Latent Factor Mixed Model (LFMM) 92 candidate SNPs were identified as being significantly associated with the environment (FDR < 0.1).
 And Redundancy analysis (RDA) was performed to compare to the LFMM results.
 The RDA model reveals that environmental variables explain 10.42% of the genetic variance (Constrained), leaving 89.58% of the variance unexplained and presumably accounted for by geographical distance as supported by IBD and IBE tests, the environmental contribution to genetic variance nonetheless provides valuable insights into adaptive processes.
 From the RDA results (Figure 9), the clear regional clustering depicted within this biplot aligns with the four geographic regions (Midwest, Northwest, Southwest, and West Coast), underscoring a significant regional influence on the portion of genetic variation shaped by environmental factors.
-The alignment of populations with vectors for the annual average temperature at 2 meters (avg_t2m), the annual average total evaporation (avg_e) and annual average leaf area index for low vegetation (avg_lai_lv) signifies the role of temperature, humidity and vegetation density in this context.
+The alignment of populations with vectors for the annual average temperature at 2 meters (avg_t2m), the annual average total evaporation (avg_e) and annual average leaf area index for low vegetation (avg_lai_lv) signifies the role of temperature, humidity, and vegetation density in this context.

 For detecting SNPs under selection, PCAdapt and Bayescan are used to find the outliers.
 The BayeScan outlier analysis revealed 1,836 loci potentially under diversifying selection, 10,166 potentially under balancing selection, and 5,237 neutral loci.
 Of the 1,836 loci putatively undergoing selection for local adaptation, 1501 of these are found within 824 genes.
 Of these 824 genes, 24 also overlapped with genes that were identified by both the LFMM and RDA as significantly associated with environmental variables.
 We also independently used PCAdapt to search for outlier loci with notable allele frequency differences across populations that are potentially the result of natural selection and uncovered 173 SNPs in the top 1% of extreme p-values.
 Looking across all 4 of our analyses examining significant environmental associations and evidence of natural selection, we found 20 common genes that contain the candidate SNPs that were significant in every instance (Figure 10).
 Among the 20 common genes, Ct.00g04290 encodes a PERIOD CIRCADIAN PROTEIN stands out for the essential of regulating circadian rhythms, aligning life cycle events with environmental cues [22–24].